microsoft/RulesEngine/README.md

 List<RuleResultTree> response = await rulesEngine.ExecuteAllRulesAsync(workflowName, input);
 ```

-Here, *workflowName* is the name of the workflow, which is *Discount* in the above mentioned example.
+Here, *workflowName* is the name of the workflow, which is *Discount* in the above-mentioned example.
 And *input* is the
 object which needs to be checked against the rules, which itself may consist of a list of class instances.

 The *response* will contain a list of [